artefactory/scheduled-pipelines/README.md

 ## More details

-The required permissions required to execute the `make build_resources` command are:
+The required permissions required to execute the `make deploy_scheduled_pipeline` command are:

 | Resource creation        | Permission(s) required                                    |
 | ------------------------ | --------------------------------------------------------- |